 This echos the mission of the North American Division of Seventh-day Adventists, which is:

-To REACH North America with the distinctive, Christ-centered Seventh-day Adventist message of hope and wholeness.
+To REACH North America and the world with the distinctive, Christ-centered Seventh-day Adventist message of hope and wholeness.

 Our Vision

-The vision of Health Ministries is to equip and inspire all church members to shine the love of God to all in need.
-Ellen G. White, early pioneer of the Seventh-day Adventist Church, health advocate, and voice of instruction to the church, shared a special message that summarizes the role that every Adventist should serve in their community.
+Ellen G. White, early pioneer of the Seventh-day Adventist Church, health advocate, and voice of instruction to the church, shared a special message that summarizes the role that every member of the church should serve in their community.

 I was in vision taken to heaven, and the angel said to me, “Look!”
 I looked to the world as it was in dense darkness.
 The agony that came over me was indescribable as I saw this darkness.